jfalcou/eve/doc/manual/functions/arithmetic/sqr_abs.rst

       constexpr /* implementation defined */ sqr_abs = {};
    }

-Function object computing the square of the absolute value of a floating point :ref:`Value <concept-value>`.
+Function object computing the square of the absolute value of a  :ref:`concept-ieeevalue`.

 Synopsis
 ********